digital-farms/MicroCast/for user/README.md

 - Use **YOU** section to track your stats
 - Refresh with **R** only when needed (likes update automatically!)
 - Check WiFi indicator often
+- Press **C** to read comments on interesting posts
+- Comment counter 💬 shows how active a discussion is

 ### Privacy
 - Don't use your real name